icosane/aubretia/README.md

 ### Usage

 1. Open the app on your Android device.
-2. Share a direct link to an image from any app to Aubretia.
+2. Share a direct link to an image from any app to Aubretia or paste it inside the app.
 > **Note**: Ensure that the link is a direct URL to the image (e.g., ending in .jpg, .png, etc.).

 3. A bottom sheet will appear with options to search the shared image using different services.